 In June 2025, L3Harris Technologies Inc., a US-based aerospace and defense company, partnered with Honeywell International Inc. to aid in the development of customized tactical jamming pods.
 This collaboration aims to improve electronic attack capabilities, increase mission flexibility, and boost survivability against emerging low-frequency threats.
 Honeywell International Inc., a US-based technology and manufacturing firm, provides advanced avionics and electronic components for low-band electronic warfare systems.

-Major players in the low-band electronic warfare systems market are Raytheon Technologies Corporation, Lockheed Martin Corporation, Northrop Grumman Corporation, Honeywell International Inc., BAE Systems plc, Thales Group, L3Harris Technologies Inc., Leonardo S.P.A, Airbus Defense and Space, Rheinmetall AG, Elbit Systems Ltd., Israel Aerospace Industries Ltd., Saab AB, Rohde & Schwarz GmbH & Co KG, Bharat Electronics Limited, Aselsan A.Ş, HENSOLDT AG, Mercury Systems Inc., Kratos Defense & Security Solutions Inc., and Cobham plc.
+Major companies operating in the low-band electronic warfare systems market are Raytheon Technologies Corporation, Lockheed Martin Corporation, Northrop Grumman Corporation, Honeywell International Inc., BAE Systems plc, Thales Group, L3Harris Technologies Inc., Leonardo S.P.A, Airbus Defense and Space, Rheinmetall AG, Elbit Systems Ltd., Israel Aerospace Industries Ltd., Saab AB, Rohde & Schwarz GmbH & Co KG, Bharat Electronics Limited, Aselsan A.Ş, HENSOLDT AG, Mercury Systems Inc., Kratos Defense & Security Solutions Inc., Cobham plc.

 Note that the outlook for this market is being affected by rapid changes in trade relations and tariffs globally.
 The report will be updated prior to delivery to reflect the latest status, including revised forecasts and quantified impact analysis.
 The report’s Recommendations and Conclusions sections will be updated to give strategies for entities dealing with the fast-moving international environment.